treeverse/lakeFS/docs/reference/import-mvcc.md

 1. Use a configuration file like the one used to start your lakeFS installation.
 This will be used to access your database.
 An example can be found [here](http://localhost:4000/reference/configuration.html#example-aws-deployment).

+1. lakeFS version <= v0.33.1 uses '@' (instead of '/') as separator between repository and branch/ref.

 **Warning:** the *import-from-inventory* branch should only be used by lakeFS.
 You should not make any operations on it.
 {: .note }